pulumi/docs/content/docs/reference/pkg/gcp/compute/backendservice.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#backendservicelogconfig">Backend<wbr>Service<wbr>Log<wbr>Config<wbr>Args</a></span>
     </dt>
     <dd>{{% md %}}This field denotes the logging options for the load balancer traffic served by this backend service.
-If logging is
-enabled, logs will be exported to Stackdriver.
+If logging is enabled, logs will be exported to Stackdriver.
+Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-optional"